bintracker/bintracker/mdef/PhaserX/readme.txt

 engines like Earth Shaker, it does not affect pitch.

 Each of the two tone channels has a different set of effects.
-Channel 1 produces a simple square wave.
-In addition to the aforementioned duty modulation, it features a SID-like duty cycle sweep effect, and can generate pseudo-white noise instead of square waves.
+Channel 1 produces a simple pulse wave.
+In addition to the aforementioned duty modulation, it features a SID-like duty cycle sweep effect, and can generate pseudo-white noise instead of pulse waves.

 Channel 2 uses two oscillators to produce Phaser-style sound.
-Each of the oscillators can have it's own duty modulation settings.
+Each of the oscillators can have its own duty modulation settings.
 This allows for very complex timbres.
-Oscillator frequencies can of course be configured independently, and can run at different phases.
+Oscillator frequencies can of be configured independently, and can run at different phases.
 The channel mixer supports XOR (Phaser1 standard), OR, and AND mixing methods.
-When using the OR method, the oscillators can be decoupled and used as 2 independant channels, Squeeker style.
+When using the OR method, the oscillators can be decoupled and used as 2 independent channels, Squeeker style.

 Credits go to Shiru for inventing the original Phaser effect.